 Article 2(3) of the DSP Regulation requires you to have the capability to maintain or restore the delivery of services to acceptable predefined levels following a disruptive incident.
 This relates to contingency planning and disaster recovery.

-This provision is very similar to the GDPR, which obliges data controllers to have the ability to restore access to and availability of personal data following a physical or technical incident.
+This provision is very similar to the UK GDPR, which obliges data controllers to have the ability to restore access to and availability of personal data following a physical or technical incident.

 What must we do in terms of contingency planning?

 You need to establish contingency plans to ensure the continuity of your service.
 You should base these on business impact analyses.
 You also need to test and assess your plans on a regular basis, eg through exercises.

 What must we do in terms of disaster recovery?

 You must have recovery capabilities, and be able to test and assess these on a regular basis.